-Like the 20.5, we are seeking a sponsor client for the first Belle 19.
+We are seeking a sponsor client for the first Belle 19.
 The client would not only enjoy a unique one-of-a-kind boat, but also the pleasure of bringing a new boat design to the world.
 We hope you’ll contact us with your interest.

 —Daniel Gonneau, Designer/Builder